 No

 Do you have a description of your proposed technology?
-Please describe the proposed technology category and product, including an explanation of how your product works, a definition of the technology class proposed and details about how your product fits into the proposed technology class.
+Please describe the proposed technology category and product, including an explanation of how your product works, which sectors it is applicable to (e.g. business and public sectors), a definition of the technology class proposed and details about how your product fits into the proposed technology class.
 (Please also note that marketing brochures and sales literature alone do not provide sufficiently detailed information to progress a new technology proposal)

+What is the expected in-service lifetime of your product?
+The technology should have a lifetime of more than six months.

 Is the technology identifiable as a product?
 Are your and other companies’ products within the proposed technology have their own, unique and identifiable model name and number, and already selling at commercially viable volumes?
+Is the product marketed in the form of a higher efficiency product or as an energy saving add-on?

 What carbon savings can this product provide?
 To be added to the list, a technology should offer significant carbon savings over current practice.
 The likely savings of products will be judged on a case-by-case basis.
 Please explain how your product saves energy and CO2 when compared to the current alternative, and give the most accurate estimate you can of the energy (in kWh) and CO2 (in tCO2) savings one product would typically provide in one year of operation, and how much energy do you consider a non-energy-saving version of your product would consume (kWh), based on market data where possible.
 Please provide a worked example of how you derive your saving projections.

 How would adding the technology to the ETL affect its market share?
 ETL support for a technology should encourage more companies to invest in it, providing greater carbon savings.
 Please estimate what the price premium is over less energy-saving products, how much is being spent on this technology now (total market sales value), and by how much this spending would increase if it became eligible for ETL support.
-If possible, please also indicate what impact this would have on its market share.
+If possible, please also indicate what impact this would have on its market share and price premium.
 Providing insufficient information on the likely market level savings could lead to a failed application.

 What is the defined test methodology?
 Please indicate any widely used or accepted tests to compare the performance of different products in this area.
 These are vital to enable the ETL team to determine a minimum qualifying level for support, and will help manufacturers measure performance levels.

+What other environmental policy objectives does the product meet?
+Please indicate if the product helps the Government meet any of its other environmental policy objectives.

 Other Information